Baralla

-Baralla is a municipality in the Spanish province of Lugo.
-It belongs to the comarca of Los Ancares Lucenses and covers 32 villages.
+Baralla is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Os Ancares and covers 30 villages.
 Until the late 1970s it was called Neira of Jusá.

 Location

 To the riverside of Neira it borders Becerreá to the east and O Corgo to the west.
 The municipality is located in the valley of its river.

 History

 Originally it was a Celtic village which was completely romanized after the foundation of Lugo.

 In the Middle Ages, the lords of Espiña, Gallego and others prevented the penetration of Almanzor into the razzia valleys.

 Rural Tourism

 All the zone is rural, the municipality includes 52 villages.

 Monuments

 Pazo de Espiña, Obelisk monument to Magín Espiña.
 Celebrations: San Vitorio, at the end of August.